stellyanalystics/PowerBI-Sales-Performance-Analysis/README.md

 ## Key Takeaways

 * Apple products are a major driver of overall profitability and business performance.
-* Declining customer activity may indicate reduced customer retention and repeat purchases.
+* Customer activity and performance reduced over time, which may indicate low customer retention or reduced repeat purchases.
 * Regional performance varies significantly, creating opportunities for targeted improvement strategies.
 * Product preferences can support inventory planning and marketing decisions.